morrisjdev/Linq4JS/README.md

 ### FirstOrDefault

-Returns the First item of the array and if a filter was set the first item that matches the filter - returns `null` if no suitable item was found
+Returns the first item of the array and if a filter was set the first item that matches the filter - returns `null` if no suitable item was found

 ```javascript
 var array = ["no", "item1", "item2", "item3", "item4", "no"];